-29. When political theorists who think complete obedience to a single will is necessary to maintain order and security are in majority,----
+29. When political theorists who think complete obedience to a single will is necessary to maintain order and security are in majority,---

-- anla mazlık B) people think their democratic administration is way better than oppressive ones - absolutist rulers like Hitler and Mussolini will always be condemned for the atrocities they committed - D) there will always be people claiming that kings derived their authority from God - E) a monopoly of power also has been justified on the basis of a presumed knowledge of absolute truth

-30 Whereas oral literature is widespread in the majority of Africa, ----.

-- A) there are written literatures in both Hausa and Arabic in northern Nigeria - B) works written in European languages date primarily from the 20th century onward - C) the relationship between oral and written traditions is one of great complexity - D) modern African literatures were born in the educational systems imposed by colonialism - written literature is limited to a much smaller geographical area ancora
+- A discussions about the reinstitution of an absolute monarchy abound increase in number - contoversy ihtilaf anla mazlık - anla mæzlık B) people think their democratic administration is way better than oppressive ones - C) absolutist rulers like Hitler and Mussolini will always be condemned for the atrocities they committed - D) there will always be people claiming that kings derived their authority from God - E) a monopoly of power also has been justified on the basis of a presumed knowledge of absolute truth - 30 Whereas oral literature is widespread in the majority of Africa, ----.
+A) there are written literatures in both Hausa and Arabic in northern Nigeria B) works written in European languages date primarily from the 20th century onward C) the relationship between oral and written traditions is one of great complexity D) modern African literatures were born in the educational systems imposed by colonialism K) written literature is limited to a much smaller geographical area loord ancoro

-- 31. Before mechanization came to the fishing industry toward the end of the 19th century, --- - A) food-gathering peoples also obtained fish and shellfish from the shallow water of lakes - B) techniques developed for preserving fish by drying, smoking, salting, and fermentation proved useful - C) different fish species were caught in huge numbers in northern Europe in the Middle Ages - sailing vessels developed to suit conditions and fisheries in different areas - E) steam gradually replaced sail for propulsion in the last quarter of the 19th century
+31 Before mechanization came to the fishing industry toward the end of the 19th century, ---

+- A) food-gathering peoples also obtained fish and shellfish from the shallow water of lakes - B) techniques developed for preserving fish by drying, smoking, salting, and fermentation proved useful - C) different fish species were caught in huge numbers in northern Europe in the Middle - Ages hips 5 sailing vessels developed to suit conditions and fisheries in different areas - E) steam gradually replaced sail for propulsion in the last quarter of the 19th century

-- 32. As owning a home has long been considered an essential part of the American Dream, ----. - A) missing ne or more mortgage payments can result in serious consequences for those who want to fulfil their dream - B) about three million homes were repossessed in the United States between 2006 and 2011 due to defaults on mortgage - C) people who default on their mortgage payments may lose their homes and may not be able to borrow money in the future - D) there has been a turmoil in the U.S. housing market on account of the the high rate of - people often work for years to save for a down payment on what will be the largest investment they ever make
+- 32. As owning a home has long been considered an essential part of the American Dream, ----. - A) missing ne or more mortgage payments can result in serious consequences for those who want to fulfil their dream - B) about three million homes were repossessed in the United States between 2006 and 2011 due to defaults on mortgage - C) people who default on their mortgage payments may lose their homes and may not be able to borrow money in the future - D) there has been a turmoil in the U.S. housing market on account of the the high rate of people often work for years to save for a down E) investment they ever make